 Divine Southern Mustard and Turnip Greens with Smoked Turkey

-So, fresh greens are my thing, but baaabyyyy, there’s something about a pot of southern style mustard and turnip mixed greens with smoked turkey tails (wings, or necks are great too), that just does it for me.
-Now this is a Thanksgiving and Christmas dinner staple in my family, going back as far as I can remember as a child, and they’re so good that I can’t help but make a pot almost monthly in my house, oh and that includes collards, and even kale.
+So, fresh greens are my thing, but baaabyyyy, there’s something about a pot of southern-style mustard and turnip mixed greens with smoked turkey tails (wings or necks are great too), that just does it for me.
+Now, this is a Thanksgiving and Christmas dinner staple in my family, going back as far as I can remember as a child, and they’re so good that I can’t help but make a pot almost monthly in my house, oh and that includes collards and even kale.
 I love them all but prefer the way mustard greens sort of melt in your mouth.
 Growing up, my great-grandmother Amy would pull greens from her garden and casually prepare a wonderful, soulful dinner.
-I have tried to mimic her since, minus the garden, smh!
+I have tried to mimic her since, minus the garden smh!

-After cleaning, add greens to the pot of smoked turkey, and add about 1-2 cups of more water if needed to slightly submerge greens (not too much).
+After cleaning, add greens to the pot of smoked turkey, and add about 1-2 cups more chicken broth if needed to submerge greens slightly (not too much).
 When greens start to wilt down, add 2 white turnip roots (cut in half), 1 diced onion, 1/2 diced green and red bell peppers, 1 tablespoon of crushed garlic, 1 tablespoon each of garlic powder, onion powder and my favorite, creole seasoning (or a little more, I like it spicy), and about 2 tablespoons of apple-cider vinegar.
 Cook on medium heat for 2 hours.
 Taste and add more seasoning to taste if you like, and when they’re tender, they’re done!

 Ingredients